3 Kinds of Information

 Manuals provide “how to” information, such as how to write a correct citation.
 An example is the Publication Manual of the American Psychological Association, 7th Edition.

-Title page of the Guidebook of the Western United StatesGuidebooks provide detailed descriptions of places, and are intended for travelers.
+Title page of the Guidebook of the Western United StatesGuidebooks provide detailed descriptions of places, intended for travelers.
 They often include both maps and geographical facts.
 One example is this historic Guidebook of the Western United States.

-Atlases are books of maps and geographical information — not just maps showing how to get from A to B, but also maps that show climate, crops, population, etc. Examples are the World Atlas of Military History and Atlas of the Great Plains.
+Atlases are books of maps and geographical information — not just maps showing how to get from A to B, but also maps that show climate, crops, population, etc. Examples include the World Atlas of Military History and Atlas of the Great Plains.
 The Census Atlas of the United States is available online.

 Gazetteers are dictionaries of geographical places.
 Examples include the Historical Gazetteer of the United States and the Utah Atlas & Gazetteer.